 Please note that this coverage is for Canadian residents only.
 For guests who are not from Canada and who are interested in the ‘Visitors to Canada’ insurance package please contact the Simpson Group directly at JSimpson@simpson-group.com and reference your Yamnuska Mountain Adventure’s trip.

-$1195 CDN Includes guide, Park fees, out-trip meals, group camping gear and local transfers.
+$1125 CDN Includes the guide, Park fees, out-trip meals, group camping gear and local transfers.

 Not included: Canmore accommodation, Gratuities for guides & 5% Goods and Service Tax (GST).